mdredyanahmed/mdredyanahmed/README.md

-# 👋 Hi, I'm Md.
-Redyan Ahmed
+# 👋 Hi, I'm Md Redyan Ahmed

 **Enthusiastic and self-motivated early-career  researcher** with a lifelong passion for astrophysics, precisely in exoplanet.
 Currently, I'm a **PhD student at the University of Sydney**, specializing in exoplanet detection with the **TOLIMAN mission**.